josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 </code-example>

 Soon you can load Angular dependencies into the application inside `index.html`, but first you need to do some directory path adjustments.
-You'll need to load files from `node_modules` and the project root instead of from the `/app` directory as you've been doing to this point.
+You will need to load files from `node_modules` and the project root instead of from the `/app` directory as you have been doing to this point.

 Move the `app/index.html` file to the project root directory.
 Then change the development server root path in `package.json` to also point to the project root instead of `app`: